BaccanoEva/extSimpleDB/README.md

 # Extended SimpleDB
-##Date: April 26, 2015
+##Date: May 18, 2015
-### Updates
+### Contributions

- 1. Code for handling new data types is completed and tested.
+ 1. Code for handling four new data types namely Date, Boolean,  Short and Byte Array is completed and tested.
 Run '/MySimpleDB/src/simpledb/file/MyFileTester.java' to see output.
  2. Code for advanced buffer handling  is completed.
-A trivial test cases is created.
+A trivial test case is created.
 Run '/MySimpleDB/src/simpledb/buffer/MyBufferTester.java' to see output.
- 3. All analysis is completed.